Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

-The proof of those equations are essentially the same, so we only prove Equation \eqref{dfvdvs}.
+The proofs of these equations are essentially the same, so we only prove Equation \eqref{dfvdvs}.
 To do so, by linearity, we assume that $S$ is a monomial.
 If there exist $R,T$ monomials and $l,d$ such that $S = R\ u^d_l v^d_l T$, then

 Hence,

 Consequently, $\delta_{i,c^1}\D_{i,c^2} S$ is a linear combination of terms of the form $A u^d_l v^d_l B\otimes C$ and $C\otimes A u^d_l v^d_l B$ with $A,B,C$ monomials.
 But then with $Q=A u^d_l v^d_l B$, we get that,